The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/basic-guide.md

 ---
 # Job Overview

 Machinist is a fast-paced physical ranged job that excels at quick burst damage and has the added benefit of free movement.
 While the base rotation for this job is somewhat strict, Machinist excels in dumping burst into raid buffs with flexible use of its gauge system.
-This guide’s aim is to break down the job’s rotation into something easy to digest whilst providing good practices to follow for overall gameplay.
+This guide’s aim is to break down the job’s rotation into something easy to digest while providing good practices to follow for overall gameplay.

-If you’re new to the job and would just like a basic overview of Machinist during the leveling process, [click here](https://docs.google.com/document/d/1niBGupiPQoFhoJ_6B9CHwkOe1n0mKjUE4IFCt7wEUJg/edit#heading=h.idjbfn1hwrsk).
+If you’re new to the job and would just like a basic overview of Machinist during the leveling process, [click here](https://guides.xivresources.com/jobs/ranged/machinist/leveling-guide/).

 ## Job Gauge